 Lock all pages in your doc

-For All pages, you have three choices:
+For Default, you have three choices:

 Full control: This option means that Editors and above will be able to take all actions inside your doc.
 This includes adding, deleting, and configuring objects like tables, views, buttons, and controls.